HOOP-helie/investment-calculator/readme.md

 # investment-calculator
 My first practice project of the React Udemy Course ( React - The Complete Guide 2023 (incl.
-React Router & Redux) ), to practice all core functionnalities of React.
+React Router & Redux) ), to practice some core functionnalities of React.

 ## Installation
 ```